-Musculoskeletal Radiology: Extensive exposure to all of the imaging modalities as applied to sports medicine, rheumatology, musculoskeletal neoplasms, and general orthopedic surgery.
-A comprehensive laser disc teaching program in magnetic resonance imaging provides "state of the art" training in the anatomy and pathology of musculoskeletal disorders.
-Observation of a significant number of procedures including arthrograms, percutaneous needle biopsies of bone and soft tissue lesions, selective and non-selective epidural steroid injections, facet blocks, and therapeutic procedures like heat ablation of osteoid osteoma and therapeutic injections of joints, painful sites and certain benign tumors.
+Musculoskeletal Radiology: Extensive exposure to all of the imaging modalities as applied to sports medicine, rheumatology, musculoskeletal neoplasms and general orthopedic surgery.
+Observation of a significant number of procedures including arthrograms, percutaneous needle biopsies of bone and soft tissue lesions, selective and non-selective epidural steroid injections, facet blocks and therapeutic procedures like rhizotomy, heat ablation of osteoid osteoma, cryoablation of painful metastatic lesions and therapeutic injections of joints, painful sites and certain benign tumors.

-Nuclear Medicine and Nuclear Cardiology: Observation of daily activities on a busy clinical service and attendance at daily conference.
-Visiting Fellows participate in the interpretation of studies throughout the day.
-Continuous interaction with staff nuclear medicine physicians provides insights into current practice and interpretive approaches, although no teaching collection materials or specific didactic sessions are scheduled.
+Nuclear Medicine and Nuclear Cardiology: Observation of daily activities on a busy clinical service and attendance at daily conference, nuclear cardiology and PET read-out conferences as well as weekly didactic conferences.
+Visiting fellows participate in the interpretation of studies throughout the day.
+Continuous interaction with staff nuclear medicine physicians provides insights into current practice and interpretive approaches although no teaching collection materials are available.

 Please see complete description and application process.

 Fellowships are offered during the academic year for one- to six-month periods.
 There are no visiting fellowships available during the months of July and August.

 Tuition is US $3,000 / month.
 Tuition is payable on confirmation of acceptance.
 Please make checks payable to: International Visiting Fellowship Program, MGH

 To apply, complete this Fellowship Application Form (PDF) and email to: